BDC Hamburger Icon

 3. iPad or Android only

-Most systems are designed to run only on one device type to maintain the integrity of the system.
+Most systems are designed to run on only one device type to maintain the integrity of the system.
 Determine which operating system you will use in your restaurant before choosing a system.

 4. General POS